nekeal/advent-of-code-2023/README.md

 You can verify your solution by running [pytest](https://github.com/pytest-dev/pytest) tests.
 There is a generic test case for each day that checks both parts of a solution against the correct answer.
-To use it you need to configure correct answers on the test class for a given day.
+To use it you need to configure correct answers on the test class for a given day. command will run the solution for the given day using `data/00_input.txt` file and print the answers for both parts.
 ```python
 class TestChallenge(BaseTestChallenge):
     challenge_class = Challenge